FREQUENTLY ASKED QUESTIONS

 Verifier/Validator: competent and impartial person verifying and/or validating

-The COC certification process involves both verification and validation of GHG calculations/measurements for specific commodity transactions, products life-cycles or services.
-COC certification process requires an independent third-party assurance to ensure that the information used is materially correct and that reasonable assumptions, limitations and methods have been used in the GHG footprint calculation.
+The COC certification process involves both verification and validation of GHG calculations/measurements for specific commodity transactions, products or services.
+COC certification process requires an independent third-party assurance to ensure that the information used is materially correct and that reasonable assumptions, limitations and methods have been used in the GHG footprint calculation

 Carbon Offset Certification provides a transparent protocol, based on recognised standards (GHG Protocol, PAS 2060, PAS2050, ISO14025, ISO14064) to define GHG emissions and boundaries to be considered.